-The aim of the present paper is to compute numerically the jumps (avalanches) between successively pinned configurations of an elastic line (d = 1) and interface (d = 2).
-The convenient setting to compare with the recent predictions from the FRG is to submit the manifold to an external quadratic well, i.e. a spring.
-We will study mostly random-field disorder, but we also check that the results are the same for random-bond disorder, as is predicted at depinning and was checked in our previous work [48] for the renormalized disorder correlator $\Delta(u)$.
-Most of the numerical method is similar to our previous work [48].

-The outline of this article is as follows: We define in section II the model and numerical procedure; and in section III an avalanche, its size, the characteristic scales and the scaling functions.
-In section IV the reader will find our numerical results for the avalanche-size distribution, and their comparison to our analytical results in d = 1 and d = 2.
-In section V we compare our numerical and analytical results for the universal ratios of algebraic moments, the r_n .
-In section VI we do the same for the generating function of the size distribution, denoted $\tilde{Z}(\lambda)$, in d = 1 and d = 2.
-Finally, in Section (VII), we compute the distribution of local avalanches in d = 1 and compare with the predictions.
+The aim of the present paper is to compute numerically the jumps (avalanches) between successively pinned configurations of an elastic line (d=1) and interface (d=2).
+The convenient setting to compare with the recent predictions from the FRG is to submit the manifold to an external quadratic well, i.e., a spring.
+We will study mostly random-field disorder, but we also check that the results are the same for random-bond disorder, as is predicted at depinning and was checked in our previous work48 for the renormalized disorder correlator $\Delta(u)$.
+Most of the numerical method is similar to our previous work.48 tions.
+In Sec.
+IV the reader will find our numerical results for the avalanche-size distribution, and their comparison to our analytical results in d=1 and d=2.
+In Sec.
+V we compare our numerical and analytical results for the universal ratios of algebraic moments, the r_n .
+In Sec.
+VI we do the same for the generating function of exponential moments, i.e., the characteristic function of the size distribution, denoted $\tilde{Z}(\lambda)$, in d=1 and d=2.
+Finally, in Sec.
+VII, we compute the distribution of local avalanches in d=1 and compare with the predictions.